 rmclient” options.
 Multiple client entries can be specified if they are associated with different stripe groups.

-The three allocation classes are as follows.
+The four allocation classes are as follows.
 See Configure QBM for information on how to configure stripe groups with these classes.

 - First Come: This is the highest priority of allocation.
 Clients configured for this class of service will either get all the bandwidth they are assigned, or will be denied allocations in the First Come class. .
 See First Come (FC) for additional details.

 - Fair Share: This is the second highest priority of allocation.
 Clients configured for this class of service will either get their configured bandwidth or will share the bandwidth that has not been allocated to the First Come class of clients, in proportion to their configured amounts.
 You might put clients that are involved in production work in this class.
 Clients in this class are dynamically changing and need to share a limited resource.
 See Fair Share (FS) for additional details.

 - Low Share: Clients configured for this class of service get their configured bandwidth, or share the bandwidth not allocated to the higher priority clients, in proportion to their configured amounts.
 You might put clients that mostly perform background work in this class, to do that work as resources permit.
 See Low Share (LS) for additional details.

 - Mover Class: This is the lowest priority.
 Whatever bandwidth is left is proportionally distributed to the clients in the class.
 This class is similar to Low Share, but is a special case reserved for the DDM application.
 See Mover for additional details.